opendocsg/opendoc-formsg-faq/BasicGuide.md

 The fastest way to get help is to join our [Workplace@Facebook group](https://onepublicservice.facebook.com/groups/299464690543915/) and post a question there.
 Our group name is [WOG] form.gov.sg.
 Fellow form creators and ourselves will readily respond within hours if not minutes.

-You may also consult experts in your agency, or "Agency Pros" for help via [this list](/AskAPro.html).
+You may also consult experts in your agency, or "Agency Pros" for help via [this list](https://guide.form.gov.sg/AskAPro.html).

 For bug reports or technical issues happening to your live form, please fill in our [Support Form](https://go.gov.sg/formsg-support).

+For feature requests, please fill in as [Feature Requests](https://form.gov.sg/5fc76b61454d0100111038e6).

 ## Is support@formsg.zendesk.com under the FormSG team?

 Yes.
 The email support@formsg.zendesk.com is under the FormSG team so please do not be alarmed if you have received emails from this email address.

-Formsg@tech.gov.sg will remain active in the meantime.
+Any mails to Formsg@tech.gov.sg will be directed to the email above.